 Now let’s switch things around and say you live in Kentucky and carry minimum state coverage, then you drive into Virginia.
 In that case, while you are in Virginia your property damage coverage will automatically become higher (increasing to $20,000 from $10,000) in order to meet Virginia’s state minimum auto insurance coverage requirements.

-In other words, your minimum insurance coverage can only increase to match other states’ higher minimum coverage requirements, and under no circumstances will it be lowered as you drive around the country.
+In other words, due to how car insurance works, your minimum insurance coverage can only increase to match other states’ higher minimum coverage requirements, and under no circumstances will it be lowered as you drive around the country.

 Again, we strongly recommend that you carry as much coverage as you can afford whenever possible.
 State property damage coverage is low – if you are responsible for totaling someone else’s car or other property, it is likely that the damages will exceed state minimums and the money will come out of your pocket.
 If you think your current coverage is too low or costing you too much (or both) now might be a good time to do a little comparison shopping for a new rate.